-This value is recognized for requests specifying API version 29 and later.
+The multisite=global value is recognized for requests specifying API version 29 and later.
+Starting with API version 31, you can specify a colon-separated list of location IDs, for example, multisite=ID-a:ID-b:ID-x.
 Unless you include this value in the in the Accept header, the request returns only those resources owned by the organization that is the target of the request.
 Unless you are making a request to the same organization that you authenticated to, you must also include a X-VMWARE-VCLOUD-AUTH-CONTEXT header that specifies the name of the organization that will fulfill your request.

-When a request includes the multisite=global header, the response includes Link elements if the request failed at any association member.
+When an authentication request includes the multisite=value pair, the response includes Link elements if the request failed at any association member.
 The category of the failure is represented by the rel value of the link.